erobwen/causality/README.md

         }
     );

-In this case, if y.value is changed for instance, it will only mean that the second function is run, setting xIsValid to false. uponChangeDo is in particularly useful when integrating causality with other frameworks.
-For example, rendering code could be run using uponChangeDo, and the second function could simply invalidate a certain view-component.
+In this case, if y.value is changed for instance, it will only mean that the second function is run, setting xIsValid to false. invalidateOnChange is in particularly useful when integrating causality with other frameworks.
+For example, rendering code could be run using invalidateOnChange, and the second function could simply invalidate a certain view-component.
 Later, at a secondary stage when all causality code has finished runnig, we could deal with all invalidated view-components in a more rational way.
 There is a possibility to add functions that will execute when all causality code finishes.

     addPostPulseAction(function() {